 The killer tried to murder Lynne with the garrote, but couldn’t complete the evil act because she fought back.
 So the killer stabbed her to death and left the garrote behind in a panic.

 Could the garrote lead the cops to this monster?
 Not soon enough.
-For nearly three decades the case went cold until cold case homicide detectives J. Warner Wallace and Rick Glass got involved in 2007.
+For nearly three decades, the case went cold until cold case homicide detectives J. Warner Wallace, and Rick Glass got involved in 2007.
 They dusted off the evidence left in a box at the Torrance PD, and Wallace made it his personal mission to analyze every aspect of the garrote.
 It turned out to be the key to the murder trial that took place last summer in the same LA courtroom where O.J.
 Simpson was tried.
-And there was familiar face in this trial.
+And there was a familiar face in this trial.
 The defendant, Doug Bradford, hired O.J. lawyer Robert Shapiro to be his defense attorney.

 While Bradford was a former lover of Knight, there was no eyewitness or DNA evidence to link Bradford to the murder.
 And there were several other suspects in the case, some of whom had since died.
 Wallace, Glass, and LA District Attorney John Lewin had an uphill battle to convince a jury of twelve that Bradford had indeed committed the crime.
 There would be no conviction unless all twelve agreed.

-But Wallace, Glass and Lewin had been down this road before.
+But Wallace, Glass, and Lewin had been down this road before.
 They earned convictions on every cold case they had brought to trial so far.
 Three of those cases were so intriguing that NBC’s Dateline featured them.
 This case was no different: Keith Morrison and his Dateline crew were filming the case in an episode they called “The Wire.”

 Although Dateline didn’t know it going in, their confidence was rewarded: on August 14, 2014, this LA jury returned a guilty verdict.
 Robert Shapiro, perhaps aware he had been out argued, didn’t even show up for the verdict.
 Doug Bradford is now serving a life sentence after being free for 35 years.